mjoyal/lighthouse-web-notes/README.md

 # MacKenzie Joyal's Notes
 ## Summary

-This repository contains all of the notes taken by Mackenzie Joyal for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Mackenzie Joyal](https://github.com/mjoyal) for the [Lighthouse Labs](https://www.lighthouselabs.ca/)

-/// testing something
+Web Development Bootcamp.

+### How to add changes to github

+after git init then git add, git commit, git push.